 A more complex process

-Repository: The place where your data, processes, and results are stored, either locally or remotely.
+Repository: your central data storage entity.
+It holds connections, data, processes and results, either locally or remotely.

 Also known as: folder, workspace, project

 When working with RapidMiner Studio, you need a place to save your work.
 The Repository can be used to store:

 - arbitrary files (as of RapidMiner Studio 9.7)